 BP Maintenance Facility Relocation

-The BP Maintenance Facility Relocation project was a project that aimed to provide better efficiency and safety and also reduced congestion at the Cherry Point Refinery in Ferndale, Washington.
+The BP Maintenance Facility Relocation project was a project that aimed to provide better efficiency and safety and reduce congestion at the Cherry Point Refinery in Ferndale, Washington.
 The project essentially combined and relocated the existing general shop, machine shop and storage area into two new buildings on the northeast side of the property.

-IMCO performed all of the earthwork and utilities and helped coordinate complex construction activities around the operating refinery.
+IMCO performed all earthwork and utilities and helped coordinate complex construction activities around the operating refinery.
 Site grading covered nearly 22 acres and was stripped and graded with imported fill, including structural fill, crushed surfacing base course, crushed surfacing top course, and pipe bedding.
 IMCO excavated three ponds; one received a high-density polyethylene liner.

 Underground utilities included sanitary sewer, storm drain and oily water separation system with pump station, water services (potable and non-potable) and firewater distribution lines.
 Utilities also included excavation and backfill for natural gas and excavation and backfill for underground electrical conduit.